m3xicang0d/HCFHooker-Util-Hubcore/README.md

 # Selling & Using
 You're free to use this product for anything, including selling and running on your own server.
 However, if you're going to sell a plugin using this, please leave credits and/or a link to the repository.

+# Prohibited Users
+These users do not have permission to resell, even if they leave credits... for NO reason they have the right to resell this tool.

+- Hely Development